liquidweb/liquidweb-cli/README.md

 ## Building from source

-You can build lw from source by running `make build` from the root of this repository.
-The resulting program will be located at `./_exe/lw`.
+You can build lw-cli from source by running `make build` from the root of this repository.
+The resulting program will be located at `./_exe/lw-cli`.
-You can also build+install lw onto your system in the ordinary `go install` way.
+You can also build+install lw-cli onto your system in the ordinary `go install` way.
 To do this, either just run `go install` from the root of this repository, or `make install`.
 If you run `make` with no arguments, this will be the default action.

 ## First Time Setup
-The first time you use lw, you will need to setup an auth context.
+The first time you use lw-cli, you will need to setup an auth context.
 An auth context holds authentication related data for a specific LiquidWeb account.
-You can follow a guided questionnaire to add your auth contexts if you pass arguments `auth init` to lw.
+You can follow a guided questionnaire to add your auth contexts if you pass arguments `auth init` to lw-cli.
 By default contexts are stored in `~/.liquidweb-cli.yaml` or `%APPDATA%/.liquidweb-cli.yaml` on Windows.

 ## Adding auth contexts later
 If you end up wanting to add an auth context later on, you can do so with `auth add-context`.
 You can find the usage documentation in `help auth add-context`.